White Widow Strain Review

 White Widow is considered mid-level when it comes to THC content, with an average percentage of 20% (outliers being 18% and 25%).
 The CBD content comes in at a low 1%.

-White Widow was developed in the 1990s in the Netherlands by Green House Seeds and made popular by Amsterdam coffee shops.
+White Widow was developed in the 1990s in the Netherlands by Green House Seeds and made popular by Amsterdam coffee shops, and later by its availability in seed banks.
 The strain is a cross between two landrace strains: Brazilian Sativa landrace and a South Indian Indica.
 Combining two landrace strains has a whole host of benefits.
 Landrace strains tend to be heartier and more stable.
 Because of White Widow’s stability, it’s been used to increase other strains’ consistency.
 White Widow’s genetics are also sometimes attributed to the rise in other popular strains like White Rhino, Blue Widow and White Russian.

 Growing White Widow